 Cruise vessel berth allocation matrix:

-First choice of berth if available is 2 South, however LOA will be used as a further determining factor for berth allocation.
+First choice of berth if available is 2 South, however LOA and other vessels movements will be used as a further determining factor for berth allocation.

 LOA |